-NEW: The Project’s Final Report is now available on the Resources page
+NEW: The Project’s Final Report, and our open-access publications, are now available on the Resources page

 This project is funded by the Nuffield Foundation and led by Lancaster University, in collaboration with the University of Bristol and Liverpool John Moores University.
 It will draw upon the views of care-experienced girls and women in order to consider how to disrupt the routes between care and custody.
 It will also draw on the perspectives of professionals.